Zete0/Guides/Brand New/Brand New? v3.md

 - *Campaign is in progress*
 - *Match-making is in progress*

-*Many Game Settings can also be tweaked if you are looking for something non-standard*
+*Many Game Settings can also be tweaked if you are looking for something non-standard - look within the adv options while in a lobby*

 ## Beyond All Reason Resources
 Here is some basic info to get you started as these guides are still a work in progress:

 ### General Information
 [Download BAR Here](https://www.beyondallreason.info/download)

 [BAR Guides](https://www.beyondallreason.info/guides)

 [BAR Commands](https://www.beyondallreason.info/commands-20)

-### Have questions about the game?
+## Have questions about the game?
 Ask a Mentor!

 Within the Discord, feel free to ask any question you may have in the [Academy-Chat Channel](https://discord.com/channels/549281623154229250/1090730219356307496).
 Fellow players and **Mentors** will answer your questions, free of judgement.